forrestRojas/ss-geek-parks-site/README.md

 # ss-geek-parks-site
-A MVC website that displays park info and stores serve data via SQL
+A MVC website that displays park info and allows the users to book reservations at campsites.